andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 1. Implement resource owner password workflow in OAuth 2.0
 1. Add interactive user authentication with the OpenID Connect protocol to the authorization server

-# Implementation of client credential workflow in OAuth 2.0
+# Tutorial 1: Implementation of client credential workflow in OAuth 2.0

 ## Create Authorization server
 1. list all templates: